There are various ways to install Brian, and we recommend that you chose the installation method that

 environments – for more explanations see the respective instructions below.

-Since Brian 2 is not part of the main Anaconda distribution, you have to install it from the brian-team channel.
+We recommend installing Brian into a separate environment, see conda’s documentation for more details.
+Brian 2 is not part of the main Anaconda distribution, but built using the community-maintained conda-forge project.
+You will therefore have to to install it from the conda-forge channel.
 To do so, use:

 You can also permanently add the channel to your list of channels:

 This has only to be done once.
 After that, you can install and update the brian2 packages as any other Anaconda package: